CumulusNetworks/docs/content/cumulus-linux-51/Layer-2/Bonding-Link-Aggregation.md

 weight: 480
 toc: 3
 ---
-Linux bonding provides a method for aggregating multiple network interfaces (*slaves*) into a single logical bonded interface (*bond*).
+Linux bonding provides a way to aggregate multiple network interfaces (*slaves*) into a single logical bonded interface (*bond*).
 Link aggregation is useful for linear scaling of bandwidth, load balancing, and failover protection.

 Cumulus Linux supports two bonding modes:

-- IEEE 802.3ad link aggregation mode that allows you to combine one or more links to form a *link aggregation group* (LAG) so that a media access control (MAC) client can treat the group as a single link.
+- IEEE 802.3ad link aggregation mode combines one or more links to form a *link aggregation group* (LAG) so that a media access control (MAC) client can treat the group as a single link.
 IEEE 802.3ad link aggregation is the default mode.
-- Balance-xor mode, where the bonding of slave interfaces is static and all slave interfaces are active for load balancing and fault tolerance.
+- Balance-xor mode balances outgoing traffic across active ports according to the hashed protocol header information and accepts incoming traffic from any active port.
+All slave interfaces are active for load balancing and fault tolerance.
 This is useful for {{<link url="Multi-Chassis-Link-Aggregation-MLAG" text="MLAG">}} deployments.

 Cumulus Linux uses version 1 of the LAG control protocol (LACP).